mcqnyc/informaportal/README.md

-# Omnichanne1-react
+# informaportal
-An application that presents information from different APIs in one place using React on the front-end.
+An application that presents information from different APIs in a dashboard UI pattern using React on the front-end.